 - In the Create Record pane, type a name for the record or accept the default name.

-The name should represent the legal record name, for example, Heritage Estates Subdivision No. 5.
+It is recommended that the name represent the name of the recorded document, for example, Heritage Estates Subdivision No. 5.

 - Choose a record type for the Record Type field.

-To store and assign record types, create your own record type domain for your parcel fabric.
+To store and assign record types, create a record type domain for the parcel fabric.
 Examples of record types are merge and split.
 Once the domain is created, open the Records attribute table and assign the domain to the Record Type field.

 Tip:You can open the Records attribute table from the Records sublayer under the parcel fabric layer in the Contents pane.
 Right-click the Records sublayer and click Attribute Table.
-You can also add new attribute fields to the Records attribute table, and they will appear under New Record in the Manage Records pane.
+You can also add new attribute fields to the Records attribute table, and those fields will be available when creating and managing records in the Manage Records pane.

 When building parcels from polygons, lines will be associated with the records with the most recent recorded date.

-- Populate the remaining fields with information about your record and click Create to create the record.
+- Populate the remaining fields with applicable information about the record and click Create to create the record.

 The newly created record is automatically set as the active record in the map.

-The record's heads-up-display (HUD) box in the upper left corner of the map view displays the active record.
+The active record control in the upper left corner of the map view displays the name of the active record.
 New parcel features are automatically associated with the active record in the map.

 Each parcel record has a record polygon.
-The record polygon is the footprint of the legal record and should match the cumulative geometry of all the parcels associated with it.
+The record polygon is the footprint of the record and matches the cumulative geometry of all the parcels associated with it.
+The record polygon shape includes the shapes of parcels that have been retired by the record (historic parcels).

 When a parcel record is created, it has no geometry.
 Record polygons are generated when parcels are built or created or when existing parcel features are manually assigned to a parcel record.
 The record polygon is updated whenever parcels are added to or removed from the record.